ExpressLRS/Docs/docs/info/privacy-policy.md

 sites or services.

 For example, the outlined privacy policy has been made using PolicyMaker.io, a free tool that helps create high-quality legal documents.
-PolicyMaker’s privacy policy generator is an easy-to-use tool for creating a privacy policy for blog, website, e-commerce store or mobile app.
+The PolicyMaker privacy policy generator is an easy-to-use tool for creating a privacy policy for blog, website, e-commerce store or mobile app.

 ## 18. Children’s Privacy